Kosovo Visitor Guide and Photo Gallery

-Though the warnings about traveling to Kosovo seemed a bit scary, we never had any concerns once there.
+Though the warnings about traveling to Kosovo seemed scary, we never had any concerns there.
 We felt welcomed and safe everywhere.

-For those interested in the U.S. State Department warning, you can get complete information by clicking here.
+Those interested in the U.S. State Department warning can get complete information by clicking here.

-When traveling out of the U.S. we strongly recommend registering with the State Department through a program called Smart Traveler Enrollment Program or better known as STEP.
-It logs in a report (for free) of where, and for how long in the case a major emergency occurs.
+When traveling out of the U.S., we strongly recommend registering with the State Department through a program called Smart Traveler Enrollment Program or better known as STEP.
+It logs in a report (for free) of where and for how long you will be there in the case a major emergency occurs.
 You may also register who you are with.
-This way, the US Government will know that you are in the country and have a way to contact and find you in case of an emergency, either back home or where you are located.
+This way, the U.S. Government will know that you are in the country and have a way to contact and find you in case of an emergency, either back home or where you are located.
 It offers other protections as well.
 We registered and found it user-friendly.
 Learn more about this quick and free program from the blog post-Smart Travelers Enrollment Program.

 Importance of Travel Insurance

 As with any travel having good travel insurance is essential.
-If health problems occur, it would be ideal to have a policy that will evacuate to a more modern health system in neighboring countries.
-To become an educated consumer and learn where to buy the best coverage at low cost, check out the blog post; Travel Insurance: Protecting You and Yours.
+If health problems occur, it would be ideal to have a policy of evacuating to a more modern health system in neighboring countries.
+To become an educated consumer and learn where to buy the best coverage at a low cost, check out the blog post; Travel Insurance: Protecting You and Yours.

-You must contact your cell provider to set up an international roaming plan or rely on Wi-Fi.
-We had no problems with our roaming plans (Version and T-mobile), and most shops/restaurants have free Wi-Fi available.
+You must contact your cell provider to set up an international roaming plan or use Wi-Fi.
+We had no problems with our roaming plans (Version and T-mobile); most shops/restaurants have free Wi-Fi.

-Kosovo is welcoming to visitors, with a growing tourism industry and plenty of opportunities to explore this fascinating young country.
+Kosovo welcomes visitors with a growing tourism industry and plenty of opportunities to explore this fascinating young country.
 There is something for everyone, no matter your age or interests.
 Our experience, although brief and filled with schoolwork, still managed to leave an impact and a desire to return.
 As Kosovo adapts to the technology age, the industry is drawn to it, bringing employment, innovation, and attention, ensuring its spot as a global player.